 A few days later the horse returned, bringing with it six wild horses.
 “How fantastic!
 You are so lucky,” his neighbours told him.
 “Now you will be rich!”
 “Maybe,” the farmer replied.

-The next day soldiers came and took away all the young men to fight in the army.
+The next day soldiers came and took away all the young men to fight in the war.
 The farmer’s son was left behind.
 “You are so lucky!” his neighbours cried.
 “Maybe,” the farmer replied.

-In which case, doesn’t it make sense to look for the opportunities in every situation?
+So doesn’t it make sense to look for the opportunities in every situation?

 Are you facing a ‘disaster’ at the moment?
 How might you turn it into an opportunity?